What’s a Sybil Attack & How Do Blockchains Prevent Them?

 3. Unequal Reputation

 The final way to mitigate the threat of Sybil attacks is by weighting user power based on reputation.
-Users that have been around the longest and proven themselves receive more voting power on communal decisions.
+Users who have been around the longest and proven themselves receive more voting power on communal decisions.
 This makes the system a meritocracy instead of a pure democracy, and it lowers the power of new users.
 As a result, many new or less-active accounts don’t grant a Sybil attacker any advantage against reputable older, more active accounts.

-Sybil Attacks Are Hard to Prevent
+Sybil Attacks Are Hard, but Not Impossible, to Prevent

 Sybil attacks involve false identities and hidden motives.
 As such, they can be difficult to detect and prevent until they’re already ongoing and apparent.
 Still, networks that implement a combination of these prevention measures see increased protection from Sybil attacks, mitigating the potential severity of the attack if and when it comes.